Pillar guide

 Why calluses hurt

 Painful calluses are usually not just thicker skin.
 They are thick skin being pressed into the same spot again and again.
-That pressure can create a compact core that feels sharp with each step.
+That pressure creates a compact core that acts like a firm plug — every step drives it into the tissue underneath.
+That is why the pain feels deep and specific, not like ordinary dryness.

 The 3 types of callus problems